Configuring the Settings Tab

 • Hostname

 The hostname of the RabbitMQ broker.
 The host where RabbitMQ broker is installed.
+By default, this field is empty which means RabbitMQ publishing is turned off.
+Specify a value to turn on RabbitMQ publishing.

 • Port